Can You Be Sure Your Shrimp is Antibiotic-Free?

 Shrimp imports into the U.S. now total over one billion pounds per year as farm-raised shrimp consumption continue to grow in all parts of the country.
 However, concerns from global health organizations remain over the use of antibiotics in the production of farm-raised shrimp.

 Antibiotics are not approved for use in any shrimp aquaculture, yet antibiotic use is common in many shrimp producing countries.

 Why do shrimp farms around the world use antibiotics even as they are banned by the FDA?
 Highly stressful aquatic environments caused by intensive farming and abusive feed practices make shrimp more susceptible to disease that could destroy a producer’s entire crop of shrimp.

-Because the FDA only tests a very small percent of shrimp imported into the U.S., using antibiotics throughout a shrimps lifecycle and hoping their shipments pass through customs undetected is a risk producers in many countries deem worth taking.
+Because the FDA only tests a very small percent of shrimp imported into the U.S., using antibiotics at various points in a shrimp's lifecycle is a risk producers in many countries deem worth taking.